Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 Relationships are created by first ensuring that every row in a table is unique.
 This is done by creating a primary key.
 This primary key value can then be used to create relationships between tables.
 A foreign key is a field that uses the values from a primary key in another table to define a record in the current table.
 This act is what builds the relationship.
 Some database engines can enforce this relationship to ensure that only values from the primary key can be used in the foreign key.

+Types of information systems

+There are two main ways—known as information systems—of organizing data within a relational database.
+The data can be organized to focus on the storage of transactions or the process of analyzing transactions.

+Transactional databases are called online transaction processing (OLTP) databases.
+The data gathered by OLTP databases is often fed into another type of database that focuses on analyzing the transactional data.
+Online analytical processing (OLAP) databases gather data from OLTP systems for the purpose of organizing it for analytical operations.